-Ask any B2B business owner and they’ll tell you that print catalogs have been a fact of life for as long as they can remember.
+Ask any B2B business (see B2B meaning) owner and they’ll tell you that print catalogs have been a fact of life for as long as they can remember.
 They’ll also tell you that print catalogs have historically been incredibly useful tools for them.

-As more B2B executives and decision makers become digital natives who grew up with the internet, the industry expectation is to provide digital solutions.
+Key Takeaway - As more B2B executives and decision makers become digital natives who grew up with the internet, the industry expectation is to provide digital solutions.
+That's why so many businesses are making the offline-to-online (o2o) transition.

 So, whether you’ve recognized that and smartly moved on to a digital catalog or not, let’s take a look at how catalogs help businesses survive.
 That’ll allow us to dive deeper into how digital catalogs help businesses thrive.